Achievable logoAchievable logo

 • A contract for impersonal advisory services requiring payment of less than [$500]*

-*The original NASAA brochure rule made reference to impersonal advisory services of less than $200, but the number has since been updated to $500.
+*The original NASAA brochure rule referenced impersonal advisory services of less than $200, but that amount has since been updated to $500.

 Impersonal advisory services are defined as: